aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 1. [Sign up for the AWS Free Tier](https://aws.amazon.com/free/) to learn and prototype at little or no cost.
 2. Install [Node.js](https://nodejs.org/en/download/) with NPM.
-3. Install the AWS Mobile CLI
+3. Install the Amplify CLI

     ```bash
     npm install --global awsmobile-cli